OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

    <li>Select the file <strong>manifest.xml</strong> and choose <strong>Open</strong>, then choose <strong>Upload</strong>.</li>
 </ol>

-> [!NOTE]
-> If your add-in does not load, check that you have completed step 3 properly.

 ---

 ## Try out a prebuilt custom function

 The custom functions project that you created alrady has two prebuilt custom functions named ADD and INCREMENT.
-The code for these prebuilt functions is in the  **src/functions/functions.js** file.
+The code for these prebuilt functions is in the  **./src/functions/functions.js** file.
 The **./manifest.xml** file specifies that all custom functions belong to the `CONTOSO` namespace.
 You'll use the CONTOSO namespace to access the custom functions in Excel.

 Next you'll try out the `ADD` custom function by completing the following steps: